EU FILMS STAFF JOB DESCRIPTIONS

 - creates director's book dealing

-with camera shots and blocking of actors
+with camera shots and blocking of actors - this book is brought to staff meetings and is discussed with the advisor

 - communicates with crew concerning